tomwallis/PsyUtils/README.md

 ## Testing

-You can run unit tests by typing `nosetests -v` (or `nosetests-3.x` for testing under Python 3) from the command line in the project's parent directory.
+You can run unit tests by typing `nosetests -v` from the command line in the project's parent directory.

 ## TODO

-  * unit tests for filters, axes, windowing, misc
+  * more unit tests for filters, axes, windowing, misc
   * check documentation for filters
   * improve sphinx docs and linking.

 ## Contributions

 Thomas Wallis wrote the package.
 Many image processing functions are based on Matlab code from Peter Bex's lab.
 I also adapted some stuff from the scikit-image package.

 ## Thanks To